rajeshjnu2006/DeepGenerativeAttack/README.md

 As discussed in the paper, we used CGAN and VAE to generate synthetic signatures.
 The codes included in this repository is made for the CEDAR dataset from https://cedar.buffalo.edu/handwriting/HRdatabase.html.
 Make sure to check the required paths for the files.

-To run generation with, run file CGAN generation.
+To run generation with CGAN, run file CGAN generation.
 The same with VAE generation.
 For controlled SSIM generation with VAE as discussed in the paper, see the VAE SSI file.

 The datasets are preprocessed using OTSU binarializing as put in file utils.py.